Zayeem/rvwanalyzr/README.md

 ## Building the models
-Model buider runs review data through VADER sentiment analyzer, Naive Bayes classifier and LDA topic modeler.
+Model builder runs review data through VADER sentiment analyzer, Naive Bayes classifier and LDA topic modeler.
 It creates csv files containing the results for each in the output folder of the working directory.

 * To build model with the data downloaded by fetch-reviews.js at the default location, app-store-scripts/data/apps/
   ```